The Ultimate Tax Guide for Students: Tips, Tricks, & Helpful Info

 • You’ve already applied for the American Opportunity Credit.

-• Your MAGI is higher than $180,000 if you’re married filing jointly and $90,000 if you’re single.
+• Your MAGI is higher than $180,000 if you’re married filing together and $90,000 if you’re single.

-And here are the criteria for the Lifetime Learning Credit:
+And here are the criteria for the Lifetime Learning Credit.

-✅ You can claim the LLC if: ❌ You can’t claim the LLC if:
+You can claim the LLC if:

 • Your MAGI is $180,000 or lower if you’re married filing jointly and $90,000 or lower if you’re single.